-- Complete a field sampling and analytical program of sediment proposed for dredging in accordance with guidance provided in the NAGD (Commonwealth of Australia 2009). - Determine whether the quality and quantity of data gathered are sufficient to adequately characterise the contamination status of the sediments to assess disposal and re-use options.
+- Complete a field sampling and analytical program of sediment proposed for dredging in accordance with guidance provided in the NAGD (2009). - Determine whether the quality and quantity of data gathered are sufficient to adequately characterise the contamination status of the sediments to assess disposal and re-use options.